Leody Taveras Player Props: Rangers vs. Padres

-The Texas Rangers and Leody Taveras (.289 slugging percentage over his past 10 games, including one homer), take on starting pitcher Yu Darvish and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.
+On Sunday, Leody Taveras (hitting .205 in his past 10 games) and the Texas Rangers play the San Diego Padres, whose starting pitcher will be Blake Snell.
+First pitch is at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Padres.
+In his most recent game he had a one-hit performance (1-for-4) against the Padres.

 Leody Taveras Game Info & Props vs. the Padres